cdl-geneseo/geneseo-dictionary/S/Stylin.md

 # Stylin'

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stylin'

 Created by  Unknown User (arh11), last modified on Sep 21, 2008

 Stylin': (Adj) Cool; hip. &quot;The show was definitely stylin&quot;; F90.
 Not specific to Geneseo.